17 Vital Branding Questions And Exercises

 Questions To Get To Know The Market

-During this phase, take note of any colors, font styles, graphics, images, website layout, blog content, page naviagtion, etc. that you like, hate, or notice a common theme.
+During this phase, take note of any colors, font styles, graphics, images, website layout, blog content, page navigation, etc. that you like, hate, or notice a common theme.

-17. Who are they brands within your industry that you think are doing really well?
+17. Who are the brands within your industry that you think are doing really well?
 What about brands you admire outside of the industry?